epimetheusgames/OGPC-Season-18/GDScriptRules.md

 ---

 - Do not commit broken code
-- Do not try and fix merge changes if you are unsure of how
+- Do not try and fix merge changes if you are unsure of how (everythings gonna die)
 - Never use commands like "rebase", "reset", "revert", "branch -d", without making sure, these can blow away progress easily
 - In general never delete anything unless it is necessary (git wise)